Ideas for Success

 - Every high school in Canada may nominate one student per academic year

 - Nomination deadline is January 27, 2022

-See Mr. Swanson in the Counselling Centre for more information.
+See Student Service office, the Counselling Centre for more information.

 The Loran Scholars Foundation is beginning its search for the 31st class of Loran Scholars, and we need your help to identify students who demonstrate strength of character, dedication to serving others in the community, and the promise of leadership potential.

 The individuals we seek possess integrity, courage, compassion, intellectual curiosity, as well as a high level of personal autonomy and self-motivation.

 Valued at up to $100,000, the Loran Award includes study at one of our 25 partner universities, summer internships, mentorship, and participation in a community of supporters and alumni working towards a better country and world.

 The deadline for school sponsored applications is October 15th, 2022 at 8:00pm (Eastern Time).